-The Alliance of People with disAbilities, an Independent Living Center in King County, Washington State, has a long history serving the community.
-In 2010, the organization celebrates 33 years of continuous operation in King County (Seattle and Redmond).
-The Alliance (formerly the WCCD) exclusively assists and empowers individuals with disabilities.
+The Alliance of People with disAbilities, the Independent Living Center in King County, Washington State, has a long history serving the community Established in 1977, in 2010, the organization celebrates 33 years of continuous operation in King County, with offices in Seattle and Bellevue, The Alliance, provides empowerment and assistance to individuals with disAbilities.Alliance believes in equality, inclusion and choice.
+The majority of our management, staff, and Board of Directors are individuals with disAbilities.
 Alliance participants have all types of disabilities, and belong to any age group.

 communities, recreational facilities, health and social services.
 Our center started when a group of King County disability rights activists joined together to urge enactment of regulations implementing Section 504 of the 1973 Rehabilitation Act.

-1. Information and Referral
+- Information and Referral

-2. Independent Living Skills Training
+- Independent Living Skills Training

-3. Peer Counseling (on an individual and group basis)
+- Peer Counseling (on an individual and group basis)